stodar/Samsung_Code/README.md

 Samsung_Code
 ============

-With website you can apply to the secret codes without connaitres, only with a click.
+With this website you can get information, formatting your phone or something else with secret codes of Samsung but only with a click.

 ********************* DARDAR SAAD ****************************